Agravain: Arthurian legend

 The earliest known appearance of Agravain, as Engrevain the Proud (Old French: li Orgueilleus, modern French: l'Orgueilleux), is found in Chrétien de Troyes' 12th-century romance poem Perceval, the Story of the Grail in which he is one of Gawain's brothers and is also known as the one "with the hard hands" (aus dures mains).
 The poem's anonymous First Continuation describes him as very quarrelsome.
 In Sir Gawain and the Green Knight, where he is called Agravain of the Hard Hand, he is named in a list of respectable knights.
 This, combined with his unobjectionable depiction in Chrétien's original Perceval, suggests his reputation might not have been very negative prior to his characterisation in the prose cycles.

 In the Lancelot-Grail (also known as the Vulgate Cycle) prose works, Agravain is generally portrayed as a handsome man, taller than Gawain, and a skilled fighter.
-However, unlike his heroic brothers Gawain and Gareth, Agravain is known for malice and villainy, yet sometimes capable of heroic deeds.
-In the Prose Lancelot part of the Vulgate Cycle, Agravain is described as taller than Gawain and with a "somewhat misshapen" body.
+However, unlike his heroic full brothers, Agravain is known for malice and villainy, yet sometimes capable of heroic deeds.
+In the Prose Lancelot part of the Vulgate Cycle, Agravain is described as taller than Gawain but with a "somewhat misshapen" body and very unpleasant in personality.
 As "a fine knight" but "arrogant and full of evil words [and] jealous of all other men," he "was without pity or love and had no good qualities, save for his beauty, his chivalry [knightly values], and his quick tongue."
+In the traditional, albeit contested, division of the massive medieval prose Lancelot portion of the Vulgate Cycle into three or four parts, (Note: These divisions are found in some medieval manuscripts and were maintained by some medievalists, such as the 19th-century scholar Alexis Paulin Paris, but others, such as Ferdinand Lot, have criticized them.) the last section is named after Agravain.
+(Note: Consisting of roughly the last third of the Lancelot Proper, up to the Quest of the Holy Grail—which begins with "Here the story says that after Agravain had left his companions..." and proceeds to relate an adventure by Agravain.
+In the Norris J. Lacy edition, this corresponds to Lancelot parts V and VI, which begins at chapter 141; in the Micha edition, this corresponds to IV:LXX; in Sommer V:3–9.
+The division is arbitrary and does not correspond to thematic or narrative logic.)
+Despite giving his name to the section, Agravain plays only a minor part in most of its stories.

-In Jean Froissart's Méliador, Agravain courts and marries Florée, a cousin of Princess Hermondine of Scotland, after winning her tournament at Camelot.
-In Thomas Malory's Le Morte d'Arthur, Arthur marries him to Laurel, a niece of Lynette and Lyonesse.
+In Jean Froissart's Méliador, where Agravain and Sagramor are the only knights with active roles, he courts and marries Florée, a cousin of Princess Hermondine of Scotland, after winning her tournament at Camelot.
+Thomas Malory's Le Morte d'Arthur has Arthur wedding Agravain (Agravaine, Agravayne) to Laurel, a niece of Lynette and Lyonesse.